nilp-amin/METR4202_09/README.md

 vi controller_config.yaml
 ```

-Press I to insert into the file and add the following code after the first "joint":
+Press I to insert into the file and add the following code after the `torque_limit: 1.0`:

 ```
       - id: 2